pavla-martinkova/osprinciples/open-access-en.md

 ## Creative Commons licenses

-For granting a license, the author must retain ownership rights.
+For granting a license, the author must retain copyright ownership.

 - [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license is necessary for accepting the article as a project output; it allows end users to use the work under the condition of attribution
 - More restrictive [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) or [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) licenses are only acceptable for longer texts (e.g. monographs) after justification; the NC clause allows only non-commercial use, ND allows use without modification (e.g. excludes translations of the work).